Virginia striatula: Taxonomy

 The species was first described by Carl Linnaeus in 1766, as Coluber striatulus.
 Over the next two and a half centuries its scientific name has been changed several times (see synonyms).
-Most recently, the generic name was changed back from Virginia to Haldea in 2013.
+Most recently, the generic name was changed back again from Haldea to Virginia in 2023.

 Common names

-Other common names for Haldea striatula include: brown ground snake, brown snake, ground snake, little brown snake, little striped snake, small brown viper, small-eyed brown snake, southern ground snake, striated viper, and worm snake.
+Other common names for Virginia striatula include: brown ground snake, brown snake, ground snake, little brown snake, little striped snake, small brown viper, small-eyed brown snake, southern ground snake, striated viper, and worm snake.

 Geographic range

 The rough earth snake is found from southern Virginia to northern Florida, west along the Gulf Coast to southern Texas, and north into south-central Missouri and southeastern Kansas.
 It is also present in northern parts of Oklahoma.

 Description

-H. striatula is a small, harmless, secretive, fairly slender snake, 7–10 inches (18–25 cm) in total length (including tail).
+Virginia striatula is a small, harmless, secretive, fairly slender snake, 7–10 inches (18–25 cm) in total length (including tail).
 It has a round pupil, weakly keeled dorsal scales, and usually a divided anal plate.
 Dorsally, it is brown, gray, or reddish, and essentially has no pattern.
 Females are a little longer and heavier than males, with relatively shorter tails.
 Young individuals often have a light band on the neck, which is normally lost as they mature.
 The belly is tan to whitish and is not sharply defined in color from the back, unlike in the wormsnake (Carphophis amoenus) or the red-bellied snake (Storeria occipitomaculata).
 Keeled scales differentiate the rough earth snake from the similar smooth earth snake (Virginia valeriae), as well as from the wormsnake.
-H. striatula is most likely to be confused with De Kay's brown snake (Storeria dekayi), which is a little larger and is light brown with dark markings on the back and neck.
+V. striatula is most likely to be confused with De Kay's brown snake (Storeria dekayi), which is a little larger and is light brown with dark markings on the back and neck.
 Unlike the rough earth snake, De Kay's brown snake retains these markings into adulthood.
-Also, S. dekayi has a rounder snout than H. striatula.
+Also, S. dekayi has a rounder snout than V. striatula.